 Best months for trekking are April and October.
 Some lower altitude treks can be done in other months as well, but not in July and August because of the monsoon rains turning tracks very muddy (and teeming with leeches).

-- This handy pocket-sized guidebook contains detailed route descriptions for 27 multi-day treks in the Himalayan Kingdom of Bhutan.
+- A guidebook for 27 multi-day treks throughout the Himalayan Kingdom of Bhutan, including the Jhomolhari, Druk Path and Dagala treks.
 The trails are very clear and vary from 2 to 24 days long.
-The routes range from easy to strenuous depending on the length of the days, altitude and obstacles encountered, but none requires any technical equipment.
+The routes are mostly in western and central Bhutan, and range from easy to strenuous depending on the length, altitude and difficulty.
 Read more

 - Also available from: